 Yet despite recognition by experts of The Commons as significant architecture, MR Commons LLC June 6, 2011 Statement of Justification submitted to the Fairfax County Dept. of Planning & Zoning on June 9, 2011, states that they " ... have carefully evaluated the architecture of the existing structures ... and have determined that they do not merit preservation.
 Further, the benefits of preserving any of the existing structures are greatly outweighed by the positive impacts of full redevelopment intended to maximize Metro ridership, walkability, and quality parks and open space amenities.
 The Applicant believes the best course of action is to document the existing development in photographs and narrative and make that documentation available to the County for its records. ... " The public version of that documentation is now available online.

 MR Commons also proposed an option to preserve Phase 2 Building J containing 55 apartments, but according to the experts, " ...
 Research revealed that the design of Phase 2 was dramatically altered during the planning phases and ...
 Due to Phase 2's derivative design ... finds it to be of lesser significance, and thus not eligible for inclusion in the ...
 Inventory ... ."

-Sadly, some Goodman buildings in Tyson's including the Cleveland and TRW buildings have already been demolished, and some are boarded up awaiting destruction.
-Others, including the AMT Building and The Commons, remain occupied but slated for demolition and redevelopment.
+Sadly, some Goodman buildings in Tyson's including the Cleveland and TRW buildings have already been demolished, and some, including the AMT Building, are vacant and awaiting destruction.
+Others, including The Commons, remain partially occupied but slated for phased demolition and redevelopment.